Identifiability of VAR(1) model in a stationary setting: Introduction

 To resolve the sampling insufficiency problem and potentially make the planning of sampling campaigns easier for ecologists, we seek for a way to reconstruct the dynamic interaction network of an ecosystem with only i.i.d. samples of a final stationary distribution of the dynamical system, instead of time-series observations.
-As a first step of solving this problem, this paper assumes that we have the final state of the VAR(1) model, i.e. the matrix $\Sigma$ in (\ref{eq:sig_lam}), from which we try to recover the dynamic interaction network, i.e. the support of $\Lambda$.
+As a first step of solving this problem, this paper assumes that we have the final state of the VAR(1) model, i.e., the matrix $\Sigma$ in (\ref{eq:var1_sig_lam}), from which we try to recover the dynamic interaction network, i.e., the support of $\Lambda$.
 Although in practice, we will have i.i.d. observations from the stationary distribution and never the true $\Sigma$, it is worth verifying that the network is identifiable with the true $\Sigma$, because if not, it's highly unlikely to be identifiable with real data.

-\paragraph{Related work.}To the best of our knowledge, the identifiability of VAR(1) parameters in a stationary setting has rarely been explored in the existing literature.
+\paragraph{Related work.} To the best of our knowledge, the identifiability of VAR(1) parameters in a stationary setting has rarely been explored in the existing literature.
 A majority of previous work that has dealt with the identifiability of the VAR(1) model, and achieved significant and systematic results, relied on observations that were sampled as time series (e.g. \cite{gong2015discovering}, \cite{tank2019identifiability}).
-This is reasonable because the parameters involve dynamic interactions among the components of the random process $\mathbf{x}_t$, making it natural to expect that it should only be inferred from dynamic data.
+This is reasonable because the parameters involve dynamic interactions among the components of the random process $X_t$, making it natural to expect that it should only be inferred from dynamic data.
 Nevertheless, there is a literature that deals with the identifiability of the interaction matrix $\Lambda$ of VAR(1) in a stationary setting. \cite{young2019identifying} provides a necessary identifiability condition based on the number of parameters to estimate by counting the parameters.
 However, this condition only excludes a small subset of cases where the interaction matrix is not identifiable, while we are more interested in sufficient conditions for identifiability.
-Young's condition also didn't provide enough insight into the link between dynamical network and the stationary distribution it generates, resulting in limited interpretability.